Azure/azure-webpubsub/docs/concepts/performance.md

 Theoretically, Azure Web PubSub Service capacity is limited by computation resources: CPU, memory, and network.
 For example, more connections to Azure Web PubSub Service cause the service to use more memory.
 For larger message traffic (for example, every message is larger than 2,048 bytes), Azure Web PubSub Service needs to spend more CPU cycles to process traffic.

 The message routing cost also limits performance.
-Azure Web PubSub Service plays a role as a message router, which routes the message among a set of clients.
+Azure Web PubSub Service plays a role as a message broker, which routes the message among a set of clients.
 A different scenario or API requires a different routing policy.

-For **echo**, the client sends a message to itself, and the routing destination is also itself.
+For **echo**, the client sends a message to the upstream, and upstream echos the message back to the client.
 This pattern has the lowest routing cost.
 But for **broadcast**, **send to group**, and **send to connection**, Azure Web PubSub Service needs to look up the target connections through the internal distributed data structure.
 This extra processing uses more CPU, memory, and network bandwidth.
 As a result, performance is slower.

 In summary, the following factors affect the inbound and outbound capacity: